 About Kinesis

 Running a one-man development company is not for the faint-hearted.
-If I'd known this back at the start, I might well have stuck with the day job but, after 10 years, I can honestly say it's been an rewarding experience that I wouldn't have missed.
+If I'd known this back at the start, I might well have stuck with the day job but, after 12+ years, I can honestly say it's been an rewarding experience that I wouldn't have missed.

-Some examples of areas I worked on when developing KineticFusion are:
+For example, some areas I worked on when developing KineticFusion are:

 • Reverse engineering of SWF format and all later SWF versions